Self-Care Health Tips for Caregivers

 If your situation seems overwhelming and you feel helpless in the face of it, identify just one positive action you can take, and then do it.
 If you can manage just one behavior of dementia in the person you’re caring for or get someone to come over and give you a break, for example.
 When you see it works, it will open the gates for you to try other things.

 Taking care of a loved one who is very ill or disabled is a difficult and sometimes thankless job.
 Give yourself credit for all that you do and be sure to make your health a priority too.
-Some of the best things you can do for yourself in the name of self-care are to engage in a whole body workout and healthy eating plan like the ones you’ll find at Curves.
+Engaging in a full-body workout and following a nutrition plan, like the ones available at Curves, is the perfect form of self-care.
 At Curves, you will also get the support and camaraderie that go along with membership in a women-only gym.